Why I Picked This Book?

 Our Verdict

-Land, Guns, Caste, Woman – The Memoir of a Lapsed Revolutionary is an honest and wonderful memoir of Gita Ramaswamy.
-Anyone who is interested in reading non-fiction will surely like this book.
-For those who don’t like non-fiction it could be a difficult read.
+Land, Guns, Caste, Woman—The Memoir of a Lapsed Revolutionary is Gita Ramaswamy’s honest and wonderful memoir.
+Anyone interested in reading nonfiction will surely like this book, but it could be a difficult read for those who don’t like nonfiction.